 - If you do decide to travel to Nigeria, you should exercise extreme caution.
 The security situation could deteriorate without warning and you could be caught up in violence directed at others.

-- We strongly advise you not to travel to the states of Bayelsa, Delta, Rivers (including Port Harcourt and Bonny Island), Abia, Akwa Ibom and Anambra in south-eastern Nigeria because of continuing militant activity, the very high risk of kidnapping, armed robbery and other armed attacks against foreign oil companies and personnel, localised conflict and violent civil unrest.
+- We strongly advise you not to travel to the riverine areas (river or swamp areas on or close to the coast) of Akwa Ibom, Bayelsa, Cross River, Delta and Rivers states in south-eastern Nigeria because of the very high risk of kidnapping, robbery and other armed attacks especially against foreign oil facilities and personnel.

 - Given the unpredictable security situation in Nigeria, we strongly recommend that you register your travel and contact details with us, so we can contact you in an emergency.